Dining in: Royal Air Force

 The Royal Air Force inherited many mess traditions from the British Army due to their main predecessor, the Royal Flying Corps, being part of the Army.
-These customs were notably passed on the US Army Air Forces during World War II as British and American crew served alongside one another in close quarters.
+These customs were notably passed on to the US Army Air Forces during World War II as British and American crew served alongside one another in close quarters.

 US traditions

 Portions of the event tend to become quite humorous in nature, while others remain somber.
 Etiquette requires a diner to know what is appropriate at any given time.

 The dining in follows established protocols.
 After a brief cocktail period of 30 to 45 minutes, the presiding officer, known as the "President of the Mess", announces, "Please be seated."
 The group will then retire to the dining area to be seated.

 After tasting the meat (usually beef), the President will declare it "tasty and fit for human consumption", after which the meal will be served to the diners.
 After the dessert is finished, the President will invite the chief steward to bring forth wine and/or punch to be served, and toasting will begin.
 After the toasts have concluded, the floor will be opened to the levying of fines.
 The president and the guest of honor will have the opportunity to speak if they so desire.
 After this, the mess is often then returned to an open cocktail hour, and then the evening concludes with final honors.